 Elliott caddied for Ben Curtis for three seasons before starting to work with Koepka at the 2013 PGA Championship at Oak Hill.

-- The newly-crowned U.S. Open champion lives in Jupiter, Fla.
+- The newly-crowned PGA champion and back-to-back U.S. Open champion lives in Jupiter, Fla.

 He practices quite a bit at The Floridian with top PGA Tour pros like Rickie Fowler and Dustin Johnson.
 Koepka credits pep talk from DJ before the final round at Erin Hills as helping him break through.